Knoxville Infected Cuts & Open Sores Attorney

 Although most infections can be treated, negligent nursing homes fail to take adequate measures in time.
 This is not entirely surprising.
 Most bedsores are probably caused by negligence in the first place, so it is no surprise if they would delay providing life-saving treatment.

 Concerned family members often don’t know anything is wrong until their loved one is admitted into a hospital with a life-threatening infection.
 Then they reach out to us to investigate.

 Nursing Homes Should Prevent Wounds in the First Place

 If your loved one has a cut or bedsore, you should ask why.
 Homes can prevent bedsores by regularly repositioning residents and ensuring excess moisture is wiped away to reduce friction.
 Diligent nursing homes should also perform body checks to discover potential bedsores early.

 The same is true of cuts or lacerations.
 Elderly residents should not have sharp objects, and staff should regularly inspect beds and other objects to ensure that they have no sharp edges.
 Any dangerous resident should be isolated so they do not attack others.

 How Atkins Brezina, PLLC Can Help

 Nursing home staff are unlikely to admit they failed to identify a wound or neglected to clean it.
 Consequently, our legal team is prepared to dig a little to uncover the cause of an injury.
 If nursing home neglect is to blame, we can file a lawsuit to seek appropriate compensation.

-Call Brezina Law today.
+Call Atkins Brezina, PLLC today.
 We offer a consultation to anyone concerned about a loved one’s cuts or bedsores.